TheRealAnonymous008/quartz/content/details/machine learning/supervised/Pathologies of Deep Learning.md

 * **Environment Shift** - happens when a model influences an environment that can also adapt to the actions of the model.

 ### Nonstationarity
+* A **stationary distribution** is one where the unconditional joint probability distribution does not change when shifted in time.
+Any statistical measures or dynamics do not change.
 * **Non-stationary distributions** are a form of distribution shift where the distribution changes slowly and the model is not adequately updated.

 # Generalization